NCIP/gdc-docs/docs/API/Release_Notes/API_Release_Notes.md

 ## v1.7.2

 * __GDC Product__: Application Programming Interface (API)
-* __Release Date__: April 27, 2017
+* __Release Date__: May 4, 2017

 ### New Features and Changes

-* New ability to control whether a file will be compressed or not when downloading.
+* Added ability to control whether a file will be compressed or not when downloading.
 For further details see the API User Guide <!--API-175-->

 ### Known Issues and Workarounds